earlight/portfolio-rlin/docs/assignments/project5.md

 https://github.com/aschueppert/ReCycle

+*Note*: Don't use the deployment link from the github repo, please use the link(s) below.

 ### Deployed Service on Vercel

-NOTE: The website will ask you to enable your camera and location.
+*Note*: The website will ask you to enable your camera and location.

 https://re-cycle-pi.vercel.app/